 Why is this distinction important?
 If you take the RMD as income, instead of as a QCD, your RMD will count as taxable income.
 Having higher taxable income can directly impact your eligibility for certain deductions and credits.
 For example, your taxable income helps determine the amount of your Social Security benefits that are subject to taxes.
 Keeping your taxable income level lower may also help reduce your potential exposure to the Medicare surtax.

 In prior years, the rules that permitted QCDs required reauthorization from Congress each year, and those decisions were sometimes made late in the calendar year.
 With passage of the Protecting Americans from Tax Hikes (PATH) Act of 2015, the QCD provision is now a permanent part of the Internal Revenue Code.
 This means you can plan your charitable giving and begin reviewing your tax situation earlier each year.

 A QCD must adhere to the following requirements:

 - You must be at least 70½ years old at the time you request a QCD.
 If you process a distribution prior to reaching age 70½, the distribution will be treated as taxable income.

-- For a QCD to count towards your current year’s MRD, the funds must come out of your IRA by your MRD deadline, which is generally December 31 each year.
+- For a QCD to count toward your current year's RMD, the funds must come out of your IRA by your RMD deadline, which is generally December 31 each year.

 - Funds must be transferred directly from your IRA custodian to the qualified charity.
 This is accomplished by requesting your IRA custodian issue a check from your IRA payable to the charity.
 You can then request that the check be mailed to the charity, or forward the check to the charity yourself.